Gyanreyer/react-hover-video-player/docs/CONTRIBUTING.md

 ## Documentation

 Please add documentation for your changes!
-If adding a prop, make sure to add it to the README file accordingly.
+If you add a prop, make sure to add it to the README file accordingly.

 The documentation site at <https://react-hover-video-player.dev> uses the [VuePress](https://vuepress.vuejs.org/) library to automatically construct a page based on the README file's contents.